|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Kant worked as a tutor for about six years, from 1748 to 1754, in the area around Königsberg, with two families and a possible third: Andersch, von Hulsen, and Keyserling.

-The first tutoring stint after leaving the university lasted three years — from c.1748-51 — in the home of the reformed preacher Daniel Andersch (or: Anders) (1701-1771) in the farming village of Judtschen (now the Russian town of Wessjolowka; about 30 kilometers east of Königsberg, and in his day part of Lithuania) where Kant was responsible for the three youngest of the pastor’s five sons: Paul Benjamin (age 14; b.
+The first tutoring stint after leaving the university lasted three years — from c.1748-51 — in the home of the reformed preacher Daniel Andersch (or: Anders) (1701-1771) in the farming village of Judtschen (now the Russian town of Veselovka; about 100 kilometers east of Königsberg, and in his day part of Lithuania) where Kant was responsible for the three youngest of the pastor’s five sons: Paul Benjamin (age 14; b.
 4 Dec 1734), Timotheus (age 12; b.
 27 Dec 1736), and Christian Eberhard (age 9; b.
 29 Aug 1739).

 Three early sources — Mortzfeld [text], Jachmann [text], and Rink [text] — claim that Kant spent nine years as a tutor after he left his studies at Königsberg and before his return to teach at the university.
 Michelis [1933, 492], who counts the Andersch family among his ancestors, claims on the basis of family papers that Kant was in Judtschen in 1746, shortly after the death of his father — but he does not quote from the papers to indicate the actual evidence being used to support his claims.